Lifetime Fitness Jobs | Health Club and Wellness Careers

 • Marketing Coordinator

 This role involves supporting local and national campaigns, writing content, assisting with events, and managing internal communication tools.
-It’s perfect for someone detail-oriented who can manage deadlines and support a growing brand.

 • Member Accounts Specialist

 Account specialists work behind the scenes to support billing, renewals, and digital account updates.
 You’ll handle email inquiries, phone support, and back-end systems related to member management.
-These are often among the remote job
+These are often among the remote jobs.

 Membership Sales and Support